 Alaska has seen the largest temperature increase since 1970, far greater than the continental United States has experienced.
 As a result, permafrost has been thawing rapidly, which continues to cause extensive infrastructure damage.

 The past decade has also been the hottest on record for both the U.S. and the world.
 Since 1895, the average temperature for the U.S. has increased from 1.3 to 1.9 degrees Fahrenheit.
-Most of that increase occurred after 1970.
+The majority of that increase occurred after 1970.

 Over the next few decades, temperatures are predicted to rise between 2 and 4 degrees Fahrenheit.